navidre/new_grokking_to_leetcode/tutorial/README.md

                 self._insert(node.right, key, val)

     def find(self, key):
+        # Public method to find a value by its key in the BST.
+        # Starts the search from the root.
         return self._find(self.root, key)

     def _find(self, node, key):
+        # Helper function for find.
+Recursively search for the key in the tree.
+        # Returns the value associated with the key, or None if the key is not found.
+        # node: current node in the tree
+        # key: key to find
         if node is None:
             return None
         elif key == node.key: